dreaminbb/zentyping.com/README.md

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).

 I recommed to use vscode , neovim ? , whatever you like to use.
-I use vscode and sometimes use neovim btw

 ## Type Support for `.vue` Imports in TS